 There is not a major fishery for octopus in Cornish waters but they are occasionally caught as bycatch in trawls and in pots.
 The stock status of this species is unknown but there is currently no evidence that their populations are under threat.
 As a fast growing species and one that has a high reproductive capacity they can withstand fishing pressure better than many species.

-A total of 66 tonnes of lesser octopus were landed to Cornish ports in 2019 (MMO data).
+A total of 51 tonnes of octopus were landed to Cornish ports in 2021 worth £121k (MMO data).

 Demersal trawls are large nets that are pulled through the water with the bottom edge of the net touching the seabed.
 At each edge the net is pulled open by metal ‘trawl doors’.
 Sometimes referred to as Otter trawling.Learn more